Rules of the Ohio Senate

 Rule 65.
 (House Amendments, Conference Reports.)

-concurring in amendments made by the House to all bills or resolutions passed by the Senate, and upon agreeing to the
+amendments made by the House to all bills or resolutions passed by the Senate, and upon agreeing to the report of conference

 Rule 66.
 (Only Clerks at Desk During Roll Call.)